ZWCR7/Supplementary-Material-for-BiRS/README.md

 - The R script ***KSDet*** contains the code for applying KnockoffScreen method to normal setting in simulation.
 - The R script ***4S_Algorithm*** contains the code for applying 4S method to simulation.
 - The R script ***LRS_Detect*** contains the code for applying LRS method to simulation.
-- The R script ***Speed-Test*** contains the code for calculating computational times of these methods under genetic setting.

 - The R script ***M-dependence/Normal_ESBA*** contains the code for generating data and conducting simulation for ''M-dependence with equal covariance and non-decay signal (MES)'' setting using BiRS-DCF, BiRS-CL, Q-SCAN, KnockoffScreen, 4S and LRS.
 - The R script ***M-dependence/Normal_NSBA*** contains the code for generating data and conducting simulation for ''M-dependence with unequal covariance and non-decay signal (MNS)'' setting using BiRS-DCF, BiRS-CL, Q-SCAN, KnockoffScreen, 4S and LRS.